JonKjaersgaard/alt-ussr/README.txt

 * For licensing information, see the file LICENSE.txt (but note that this distribution includes JME which is covered by its own copyright, see the source files in the "zoo" subdirectory).
-* For information on how to install USSR directly from the MMMI SVN repository, see the file "INSTALL-MMMI.txt"